rakeshn1/djhuty/README.md

 - Download the project
 - Navigate to project folder where you can see package.json
 - Execute "npm install"
+- Update config.js in the project folder with values that have to be filled in the application
 - Start the application with following command(application link to be provided as third agument):
   - node index.js "application link"